 Welcome

-My primary research specializations are intonation (prosody) and voice quality (phonation).
-You can learn about my model of Bengali intonation, which I am currently expanding to cover the prosodically diverse languages of South Asia.
-I'm also starting new phonetic research on sign languages of South Asia.
+My primary research specializations are the intonation (prosody) and voice quality (phonation) of various spoken languages, predominantly those of South Asia.
+You can learn about my model of Bengali intonation, which I have been expanding to cover the prosodically diverse languages of South Asia.
+I've also most recently begun phonetic research on Bangladeshi Sign Language (BdSL) and its relation to other sign languages of South Asia.

-Every year, I teach phonetics and half of our introductory course on formal linguistics, both courses being open to students with no linguistics background.
-Every other year, I also teach courses on phonological theory, phonological research, intonation, field methods, methods of design and analysis, and South Asian languages.
+Every year, I teach phonetics and the phonetics/phonology half of our introductory course on formal linguistics, both courses being open to students with no linguistics background.
+Every other year, I also teach courses on phonological theory and on current research topics on the phonetics and phonology of both spoken and signed languages.
+On a rotating basis, I also teach courses on intonation, field methods, methods of design and analysis, and South Asian languages.

 My ORCID page can be accessed here, and you can download my CV here.